SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 You can define reuse functions that handle the connection for the different Enterprise Resource Planning (ERP) systems in separate files.

 1. Create a file to check and get the destinations in path */srv/poetryslam/util/destination.js*.
-2. Add the functions *readDestination*, *getDestinationURL*, and *getDestinationDescription* from the file [*/srv/poetryslam/util/destination.js*](../../../tree/main-multi-tenant/srv/poetryslam/util/destination.js).
+2. Add the functions *readDestination*, *getDestinationURL*, and *getDestinationDescription* from the file [*/srv/poetryslam/util/destination.js*](../../../tree/main-multi-tenant-features/srv/poetryslam/util/destination.js).

-    > Note: The reuse functions *readDestination*, *getDestinationURL*, and *getDestinationDescription* are designed to work for single-tenant and for multi-tenant deployments.
-For single-tenant deployments, they read the destination from the SAP BTP subaccount that hosts the app, and for multi-tenant deployments, they read the destination from the subscriber subaccount.
+    > Note: The reuse functions *readDestination*, *getDestinationURL*, and *getDestinationDescription* read the destination from the subscriber subaccount.
 This system behavior is achieved by passing the JSON Web Token of the logged-in user to the function to get the destination.
 The JSON Web Token contains the tenant information.

     > Note: The reuse function *getDestinationDescription* returns the destination description from the SAP BTP consumer subaccount.